kyle-cloud/Kyle_protofolio/index.md

 - Created or optimized a set of algorithms to improve the performance of clustering and matching.
 - Tools: Java, MongoDB, JavaScript

-2. weChat - online chat platform, BJTU
+**2. weChat - online chat platform, BJTU**

 Instant online communication is becoming more and more popular and necessary.
 However, SMS, email and other channels are far from meeting the needs of the public for fast and simple communication.
 Our product, weChat, meets this condition.
 The mobile phone has replaced the function of SMS, and replaced the email in the aspect of instant communication, which truly meets the user's point-to-point communication needs.
 The system is a stand-alone software system and web application.

-- Wrote all the development documents required, such as feasibility analysis, software requirements specifications
+- Wrote all the development documents required, such as feasibility analysis, software requirements specifications.
-- Designed prototype and elegant UI,  implemented the function of chatting with single-person and multi-person, and carried out high concurrency experiments
+- Designed prototype and elegant UI,  implemented the function of chatting with single-person and multi-person, and carried out high concurrency experiments.
 - Tools: Java, MySQL, JavaScript

-3. Fingerprint - cyber security, BJTU
+**3. Fingerprint - cyber security, BJTU**

 The black industry chain is rising rapidly.
 Lawbreakers can cheat and avoid tracking through a series of means, such as tampering with IP.
 In this context, the device fingerprint identification came into being.
 Device fingerprint refers to the unique identification that can uniquely identify the device, which can not be set by fraudsters.
 The device fingerprint can be used to identify the device.
 At present, the fingerprint of the device has been obtained and in-depth research mainly focuses on the software level, such as the browser fingerprint, but the hardware level device fingerprint acquisition research is not enough.
 This work is based on the existing device fingerprint acquisition technology to improve, in order to achieve the goal of not infringing the user's privacy, achieve a good balance between security and user experience and ensure stability, compatibility and performance under the premise of catering to technology development.
 The project combines the new API features provided by HTML5 with Windows system management instrumentation in order to obtain the hardware information of local and remote computers and extract the device fingerprint of the device which belongs to the research of device fingerprint at the hardware level.